peterlbrooks/FSND-catalog/readme.md

 To start:
 - Per instructions it is assumed you have python and vagrant installed

-1. Copy the entire folder and subfolder structure from github to your computer
+1. Copy the entire folder and subfolder structure from github to a directory on your computer
-2. From the app home directory:
+2. In a terminal screen, navigate to the this app home directory:
     - Start up vagrant: vagrant up
     - Start the app: python application.py
         - Click on "allow" if any network requests appear